wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 Both LAN and Wifi should have been connected.

 If you want to prioritize wifi connection over ethernet connection, you have to do as following steps: <br>
-Pull off the ethernet cable and you will have internet connection through wifi. <br>
+Pull off the ethernet cable and reboot.
+You will have internet connection through wifi. <br>
 > sudo apt install net-tools <br>
 > sudo apt install ifmetric <br>
 > route -n <br>